ta0kira/zeolite/README.md

 - Operations like `equals` comparisons in Java are always dispatched to the *left* object, which could lead to inconsistent results if the objects are
-  swapped: `foo.equals(bar);` is not the same as `bar.equals(foo);`.
-Such problems can be mitigated by making `equals` a *type* function in an interface rather than a *value* function.
+  swapped: `foo.equals(bar)` is not the same as `bar.equals(foo)`.
+This dispatching asymmetry can be eliminated by making `equals` a type function (e.g., `MyType.equals(foo,bar)`), and further creating an interface that requires implementations to support such calls.

-- Factory patterns can be abstracted out into interfaces, allowing the concept of default construction (used by Java, C++, and others) to be eliminated.
-One common issue in C++ is forgetting to *disallow* direct construction or copying of objects of your `class`.
+- Factory patterns can be abstracted out into interfaces.
+For example, you could create a factory interface that requires an implementation to parse a new object from a `String`, without needing to instantiate the factory object itself.
+You could just implement the factory function directly in `MyType`, without needing a separate `MyTypeFactory`.

 ### Integrated Test Runner